dotnet/docs-maui/docs/xaml/markup-extensions/consume.md

          HorizontalOptions="Center" />
 ```

 In this example, all three `OnIdiom` expressions use the abbreviated version of the `OnIdiomExtension` class name.
-The three `OnIdiom` markup extensions set the `Color`, `WidthRequest`, and `HeightRequest` properties of the `BoxView` to different values on the phone, tablet, and desktop idioms.
+The three `OnIdiom` markup extensions set the `Color`, `WidthRequest`, and `HeightRequest` properties of the <xref:Microsoft.Maui.Controls.BoxView> to different values on the phone, tablet, and desktop idioms.
 The markup extensions also provide default values for these properties on the idioms that aren't specified, while eliminating the `Default=` part of the expression.

 ## DataTemplate markup extension